OPENING DOORS FOR YOUNG PERFORMERS!

 The Young Performers Club is the longest and largest running talent program for young performers in the North East region.

-The Club (formerly Music On & Up) has been dedicated to building an active young performer community for the last nine years, creating performance opportunities and showcase events for young performers ages 21 and under.
+The Club (formerly Music On & Up) has been dedicated to building an active young performer community for the last 11 years, creating performance opportunities and showcase events for young performers ages 21 and under.
 Unfortunately, the performance opportunities are tough to find if you are under age 21, so we plan to create these unique opportunities to enhance talented performers’ resumes and performance experiences.
 To date, the organization has had over 1000 performers participate in their events which have taken place at the Boston Hard Rock Café, Capone’s Restaurant, and Tupelo Music Hall in Londonderry, NH.
 Many former artists have established impressive careers, with Megan Trainor, the most recognized name after being nominated for two Grammys and having her album top the charts in both the US and the UK.
 Over fifteen states have been represented and the events have consistently had a full house of fans and supporters.
 The Grand Finale Showcase event provides cash awards/training tuition to the top performer selected by a professional judging panel.
 Additionally, we are the producers of the Teens Rock America event and Little Big Shots of New England.
-In 2017 we will debut our first Northeast tour for young performers, the All You Got Tour, through our partnership with Next Generation Concerts.
-The tour, the first ever 21 and under music tour of its kind, based on its unique mix of the arts, will rock throughout the Northeast from June through December 2017.

-Together with Next Generation Concerts we plan to to in excess of fifty shows in 2017.
-These shows will consist of concerts, competitions, and acoustic events.
+Together with Next Generation Concerts we plan to do in excess of fifty shows/events in 2020.
+These shows will consist of concerts, charity events, competitions, open mics, competitive open mic series and acoustic events.

 Music On & Up supports children’s charities and has participated in dozens of festivals and events that benefit charities such as the Jimmy Fund, Green Schools and local and national anti-bullying programs.

-They have also been nominated for numerous industry awards for their anti-bullying song, “I Don’t Deserve It”, and recently released follow-up songs, “One Day”, and “High Five” which provides the message that positive thinking can make a difference.
-They work with top industry writers and producers and will be adding several new originals in the coming months.
+They were nominated for numerous industry awards for their anti-bullying song, “I Don’t Deserve It”, and recently released follow-up songs, “One Day”, and “High Five” which provides the message that positive thinking can make a difference.
+They worked with top industry writers and producers and released an album of 11 original songs.
 They were awarded the Limelight Magazine “Breakthrough Artist of the Year” in 2013, were nominated for the New England Music RADAR award in 2015 and were nominated for the House of Blues Bringin Down the House program in March 2015.